 One or more standard .NET configuration files on the command line.
 The files will be checked in sequence for a desired configuration value, and the last value found will be used.
 If no file contains the configuration value, the value will be treated as undefined.

 Sample call:

-SOIBean crop.config environment.development.config crop_theField.config
+SOIBean ecl.config environment.development.config ecl_bingo_london.config

 Output

 For download: Data imported into SQL Server database table.